Make Your Own Dip Dye Curtains

 Finishing the Curtains

 - Hang your curtains and figure out where they need to be hemmed.
 Pin them up.
 For me, it was about a 6″ hem.
 Having a hem that deep makes them look a lot more expensive than they are.
+Learn how to hem curtains in this post!

 - Press the hem with your iron.